Best Paris Itinerary 5 Days

 A Seine River cruise is the perfect way to end a great day of exploring.

-Most cruises depart from the Eiffel Tower, but for simplicity, look for cruises that depart from nearby Notre Dame.
-The cruise is certainly touristy, but the views from it are beautiful.
-For a better experience, we recommend choosing a sunset cruise or a night cruise.
-You can opt for a dinner cruise (but I’m not sure about the food on board).
+Most cruises depart from the Eiffel Tower but look for cruises that depart from nearby Notre Dame for simplicity.
+The cruise is undoubtedly touristy, but the views from it are beautiful.
+For a better experience, we recommend choosing a sunset or night cruise.
+You can opt for a dinner cruise (but I’m unsure about the food on board).
 Have one with a guide explaining the highlights of what’s to be seen.

 Versailles

-Practical Tip: The easiest and cheapest way to get to Versailles from Paris is RER C. It is recommended to buy a return ticket at the Paris station, as there are long queues at the Versailles station.
+Practical Tip: RER C is the easiest and cheapest way to get to Versailles from Paris.
+Buying a return ticket at the Paris station is recommended, as there are long queues at the Versailles station.

-Versailles is known as a symbol of all excesses of the French monarchy.
-Once a hunting lodge, it became a real chateau when the palace was moved there at the request of Louis XIV.
+Versailles is known as a symbol of all the excesses of the French monarchy.
+Once a hunting lodge, it became a real chateau when the palace was moved there at Louis XIV’s request.

-A wonderful place to visit, between palaces, gardens and the nearby Trianon mansions.
+It is an excellent place to visit, between palaces, gardens, and the nearby Trianon mansions.
 We recommend taking a guided tour to familiarize yourself with everything you see.

 Moulin rouge